Avinashbabu7/SENTIMENTAL_ANALYSIS/README.md

-# SENTIMENTAL_ANALYSIS
+# SENTIMENT_ANALYSIS_ON_SST
-using BERT and glove models
+Sentiment analysis using BERT,Glove and few other models glove_embed_sst.pkl has the word embeddings of tokens in vocabulary file taken from glove.42B.300D.